prefix-dev/reproducible-builds/README.md

 Use `pixi r repror`
 ```

-This should give you some help on how to use the CLI.
+This should give you some `--help` on how to use the CLI.

 ### Running on CI 🌎
 The project is setup to run on CI, and will build the recipes for the different platforms.